nickbrandt/GitLab/doc/ci/yaml/README.md

     - ruby
 ```

-You can see that the hidden keys are conveniently used as templates.
+You can see that the hidden jobs are conveniently used as templates.

 NOTE: **Note:**
 You can't use YAML anchors across multiple files when leveraging the [`include`](#include)